 Nutrition

 Although there are no specific recommendations for older cirrhotic patients, both age and cirrhosis are associated with frailty and malnutrition [160,161].
-Sarcopenia is present in 1 to 29% of community-dwelling patients and in 14 to 33% of those in long-term care [160].
-In older cirrhotic patients, assessment and correction of sarcopenia are crucial—computed tomography, measurement of the muscle area at L3, dual-energy X-ray absorptiometry (DEXA), subjective global assessment, and Royal Free Hospital-Global assessment are useful in this regard [161].
+Sarcopenia is present in 1% to 29% of community-dwelling patients and in 14% to 33% of those in long-term care [160].
+In older cirrhotic patients, assessment and correction of sarcopenia are crucial—computed tomography, measurement of the muscle area at L3, dual-energy X-ray absorptiometry, subjective global assessment, and Royal Free Hospital-Global assessment are useful in this regard [161].
 Nutritional support can be helpful, particularly for critically ill patients.
 Exercise and physical activity tailored to the patient’s age and general condition are also required [58].
 Furthermore, systematic screening for osteoporosis is advisable in cirrhotic patients and is vital in older cirrhotic patients.

 TIPS

 Age is a limiting factor for TIPS, independently of the model for end-stage liver disease (MELD) score [162,163].
-This is why the cardiac function (diastolic function, pulmonary arterial hypertension) and risk of encephalopathy of older patients must be evaluated.
+This is why cardiac function (diastolic function, pulmonary arterial hypertension) and risk of encephalopathy of older patients must be evaluated.
 Altered cardiac pressure in the right atrium and in pulmonary vessels is associated with mortality [163].
 Correction of the natriuresis balance in older patients is delayed after TIPS insertion [164].
 Although they were not included in the largest study [5], recent retrospective data show that the procedure is beneficial in selected older patients [146].

 LIVER TRANSPLANTATION

-Durand et al. [29] reviewed liver transplantation in older patients.
+Durand et al[29] reviewed liver transplantation in older patients.
 In practice, liver transplantation is rarely possible in patients > 70 years of age.
 However, the proportion of patients > 65 years of age who are candidates for liver transplantation is increasing in the United States and in Europe [29,165].
-Also, the epidemiology is changing: in the United States the frequency of non-alcoholic steatohepatitis and HCC as indications for liver transplantation is increasing, whereas that of HCV patients is decreasing [165].
+Also, the epidemiology is changing: in the United States, the frequency of non-alcoholic steatohepatitis and HCC as indications for liver transplantation is increasing, whereas that of HCV patients is decreasing [165].
 The mortality rate among patients on the waiting list is higher in older people [165], as is the risk of dropping out; the mortality rate is higher in patients with a lower MELD score than in those < 64 years of age[165].

 The 5-year post-transplantation mortality rate increases linearly with age in older recipients [166].
-The MELD score is associated with mortality early post-liver transplantation [166] and older patients have a higher incidence of cardiac, pulmonary, and renal complications as well as of malignancies.
+The MELD score is associated with mortality early post-liver transplantation [166], and older patients have a higher incidence of cardiac, pulmonary, and renal complications as well as of malignancies.
 Also, post-transplantation renal function is a key prognostic factor in patients transplanted for cirrhosis.
 Age impacts the occurrence of cirrhosis (relative risk per 10-year increment, 1.36; P < 0.001) [167] as does pre-transplantation acute renal insufficiency, especially when associated with hepatorenal syndrome.
 However, older patients are at greater risk of chronic renal insufficiency before liver transplantation [168].
 So, selection of patients is crucial to prevent post-transplantation complications—such as cancer, metabolic disease, or renal insufficiency—and to improve overall survival.
 The recently developed Liver Frailty Index may be predictive of survival post-transplantation [169].

 Notably, donor age impacts survival post liver transplantation.
 The impact of donor age begins at 40 years and increases with age, particularly at > 60 years of age [170].
 Moreover, improvements in liver-graft selection have resulted in a 5-year post-transplantation survival rate of > 70% [171].
-The Donor Risk Index includes the donor’s age, which is one of the three important risk factors for graft failure in addition to donation after cardiac death, and split/partial grafts [170], Grafts with an increased Donor Risk Index are preferentially transplanted into older candidates > 50 years of age with moderate disease severity.
+The Donor Risk Index includes the donor’s age, which is one of the three important risk factors for graft failure, in addition to donation after cardiac death and split/partial grafts [170].
+Grafts with an increased Donor Risk Index are preferentially transplanted into older candidates > 50 years of age with moderate disease severity.